 Sequence names may be the same as the cue numbers, or they may be different.
 The user can define and name sequences using the Track field in Finale 3D, by simply selecting range of effects on the timeline, and assigning them the same Track number, which is taken to be the sequence name.
 In this case, the sequence names can be any number > 0 and do not need to be the same as the cue numbers.

 Sequences that are automatically generated by the Finale 3D exporter to accommodate fast paced events will have automatically generated sequence numbers beginning at 1 + the largest Track number, or just 1 if there are no Track numbers specified in the show.
 Pyromusicals and other full shows that are not fired with semi-automatic firing or a beep track generally do not have any user-defined Track numbers, because there is no reason for them.
 Tracks are required for beep tracks (see next paragraph).

-Optionally, a user can add an offset to the automatic sequence numbers, by creating a variable in the Finale 3D per-show settings called “firemasterSequenceNumberOffset”, and giving it an integer value in seconds.
+Optionally, a user can add an offset to the automatic sequence numbers by specifying a Sequence Number Offset in the export options (See Table 3).
 This offset will be added to automatically generated sequence numbers, not to the sequence numbers defined by Tracks.